 The process starts with drilling a small pilot hole just outside where you want the screw to come out.
 Next, place the wood plug cutter over the hole.
 Turn the power up at high speed and cut away the surrounding material.
 Once the area is clear enough, use a flathead screwdriver to pry the wood plug cutter free.
 Now you're ready to pull the screw out.

-If all else fails, get a stripped screw extractor.
-A screw extractor kit is one of those tools that every woodworker needs to have around.
+If all else fails, a screw extractor kit is one of those tools that every woodworker needs to have around.
 If you want to strip screws without damaging the threads, you'll need this tool.

 So there you have it, 10 different ways to remove a stripped screw.
 Even if one method doesn't work for you, keep trying others until you find the right fit.
 With enough perseverance, you can get that pesky screw out in no time.
 And once you do, be sure to throw it away—you don't want anyone else to go through the same struggle as you did.